Denver Broken Bone Injury Attorney

 A broken bone can refer to a wide range of injuries.
 The consequences of such an injury can range from temporary to life long and often come with a great deal of pain.
 If you’ve suffered a broken bone in an accident that has affected your quality of life or your ability to earn a living, the Denver injury attorneys at the Law Firm of Jeremy Rosenthal can help you pursue compensation for your loses.

-Most Common Broken Bone Injuries
+Most Common Broken Bone Injuries in Colorado

 One of the most common injuries sustained in auto accidents is a broken bone, also referred to as a fracture.
 Broken bones can lead to permanent loss of range of motion, mobility, or even paralysis, depending on the severity of the injury.
 Among car accident victims, broken arms, legs, collarbone, and spinal cord are commonly seen as fractures.